IP-Benchmarks/AssemblyScript-WebAssemblyVsJS-SeqventialVsParallelProcessing/README.md

 Array generation time in js is invalid, needs to be updated after adding -O3 and shrink lvl 0 + unchecked on the array the speed increased so a new batch of data needs to be compiled.

+# Constraints

+-   Loading the Wasm module needs to be done in all workers